 - Start small, e.g. a short walk, and notice how you feel after.
 Noticing how you feel is really important because when those other voices come in and tell you it’s a waste of time, you know how important it is to how you feel.

-- Create a habit, e.g. spend time outside first thing every day
+- Create a habit, e.g. spend time outside first thing every day (read this blog on 3 simple habits I have to get me outside every day)

 3. Become aware of how and where you are paying attention